sombriks/sombriks-hq/src/blog/0084-single-responsibility-vs-locality-of-behavior.md

 Saying in a even simpler way, *srp* is for *layers*, *lob* is for *components*.

-This is why old jQuery applications became hard to maintain, with splittered components in half because 'markup and script where has different concerns'.
+This is why old jQuery applications became hard to maintain, with splittered components in half because 'markup and script has different concerns'.

-This is also why Angular components usually came in folders with at least three files, markup, style and script.
-React and Vue components don't in order to favor concern cohesion even further.
+This is also why Angular components usually came in folders with at least three
+files: markup, style and script.
+React and Vue components don't do this in order to favor concern cohesion even further.

 ## How to know when gather behavior into components or design distinct layers?